rotationsymmetry/rotationsymmetry.github.io/_posts/2015-07-18-neural-network-decision-tree.md

 The representation redundancy in decision tree can negatively impact its learning efficiency.
 The decision tree algorithms is not aware that the two subtrees involving \\(C\\) and \\(D\\) are identical.
 Among these two subtrees, the one on the left will be trained using only the data with \\(A= True\\) and \\(B=False\\) while the one on the right using the only data with \\(A= False\\).
 There is no borrowing of information across the two subtrees.
 Consequently the learning efficiency of decision tree is reduced.
 In contrast, in the neural network, there is a single neuron representing \\(C \cap D \\), which will be trained using all available data.
 So the neural network will remain efficiency with parallel logics.

-For simple examples like \\((A \cap B) \cup (C \cap D)\\), both the decision tree and the neural network will learn the boolean function equally well from empirical data.
+In simple examples like \\((A \cap B) \cup (C \cap D)\\), both the decision tree and the neural network will learn the boolean function equally well from empirical data.
 For learning problems featuring more complex parallel logics, the advantage of neural network will be more prominent, as we will show in the LED signal detection problem.

 ## LED Signal Detection
 Suppose \\(p\\) LED lights are along a horizontal line.
 They are controlled by a hidden random signal generator.
 The generator will set \\(q\\) consecutive LED to be on and the rest are off.
 The value of \\(q\\) and the locations of the \\(q\\) consecutive lights will change every second.
 For simplicity, \\(q\\) can take on two values \\(g\\) and \\(r\\), at 50-50 chance.
 In addition, we can observe a beacon.
 With 90% probability, the beacon will be red if \\(q=r\\) and green if \\(q=g\\).